pearupung/csharpcourse/README.md

 	right now.
 I know it is maybe better to have a dictionary instead of a list, but I'd rather have the dictionary somewhere else along with the arbitrary command keys we use.
 It is a hell to refactor this, but I guess this is a good exercise for thought.
+- Right at the moment we have a situation where the goto left, goto right options are both existing even if the gameboard should not allow to go over the edge.
+This is some hefty UX as well as is the fact that the turn-based logic functions purely on the menu level, but come to think of it, this logic should be dictated by the game only.
+This is a thinking point how to toggle menu item visibility through the game instance and at the same time keep them at such a distance that the codebase does not degrade into spaghetti from the get go.
+I would not like to refactor anything again because the menusystem refactor was somewhat gruesome.
+	My brains still hurt from that functional programming recursion thingy refactoring.
+Am superglad I did it, though, this makes the menu configurable AF.
+It kind of already was configurable, as in we could specify the commands run by the menu items, but that gave away a bit of control that I would have liked.
+Most probably I am going to regret it and return to that functional programming mess, but somebody has to make a really good case for it if they count on me using it.